alex/what-happens-when/README.rst

 HTTP Server Request Handle
 --------------------------
-The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server-side.
+The Hypertext Transfer Protocol Daemon (HTTPD), which is also known as the Web Server is the one handling the requests/response on the server-side.
+The web server handles this requests/response based on these two major event handling systems, The Threaded based system and the Event Driven based system.

+In short, the Threaded based system works based on the FIFO (First-In-First-Out) principle.
+This is where an event needs to wait in queue for another event to finish.
+The events are been treated in a sequential order i.e. It is a dependent system.

+On the other hand, the Event based driven system is an independent system, a system design to process event through a decoupled architecture.
 The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows.

 * The HTTPD (HTTP Daemon) receives the request.
 * The server breaks down the request to the following parameters: